andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-Craete variable to store the view user came from to Details page:
+Create a variable to store the view user came from to Details page:

 ```js
 data: {